-Hulon L. Willis Sr. M.Ed. ’56 was the first Black graduate of William & Mary and served as a pioneer for those who have followed in his footsteps.
+Hulon L. Willis Sr. M.Ed. ’56 was the first African-American student to attend William & Mary and served as a pioneer for those who have followed in his footsteps.
 To honor his legacy and memory, the Hulon Willis Association was formed in 1992.
 As an integral part of the Wiliam & Mary Alumni Association, the Hulon Willis Association is dedicated to continued and sustained engagement of alumni of Black or African descent.
 It seeks to provide alumni opportunities to build community through connection with fellow alumni, students and alma mater.
 To this end, the Hulon Willis Association engages alumni through programmatic, leadership and philanthropic efforts.

 Join us in Williamsburg to reconnect with fellow alumni, current students and the place that brought us together.
 Enjoy a wide range of career networking, educational and social activities throughout the weekend.
 Stay tuned for future dates.